Standalone Lineage Scanner

 -

-Place your scan plan to
+Place your scan plan in the

 <install>/user-data/scan-plans

-directory.
+folder.
 The plan must be in valid JSON format.If you are deploying on Windows, restart the service after you have copied the scan plan or modified an existing one.

 -